Swing vote

-A swing vote is a vote that is seen as potentially going to any of a number of candidates in an election, or, in a two-party system, may go to either of the two dominant political parties.
+A swing vote is a vote that is seen as potentially going to any one of a number of candidates in an election, or, in a two-party system, may go to either of the two dominant political parties.
+It usually comes from voters who are 'undecided' or who may change their preferences between candidates or parties.
 Such votes are usually sought after in election campaigns, since they can play a big role in determining the outcome.

 A swing voter or floating voter is a voter who may not be affiliated with a particular political party (Independent) or who will vote across party lines.
-In American politics, many centrists, liberal Republicans, and conservative Democrats are considered "swing voters" since their voting patterns cannot be predicted with certainty.
+In American politics, many centrists, liberal Republicans, and conservative Democrats are considered "swing voters" since their voting patterns cannot be predicted as easily as voters in 'safe seat' voters.

 While the swing voter is ostensibly the target of most political activity during elections, another factor is the success of each party in rallying its core support.
-In a two-party system, those who become disillusioned with their once-favored party are more likely to vote third-party or abstain than cross over.
+In a two-party system, those who become disillusioned with their once-favoured party are more likely to vote for a third-party or abstain than cross over.

 Smaller groups that use voting to decide matters, such as chambers of parliament and supreme courts, can also have swing voters.
 The smaller the group, the more power swing voters can have.
-For example, on a court of seven judges, of which three are committed to each side of a case, the seventh judge may be seen as single-handedly deciding the case.
+For example, on the Supreme Court of the United States, a court of nine judges, one judge may be seen as single-handedly deciding a case when four others are committed to each side.

 Impact on campaigning

 Swing Vote can have a very broad meaning and has been used in many different contexts by different media and news outlets.
-The truest definition would be someone who has not yet made up their mind on how they will be voting.
+One definition is someone who has not yet made up their mind on how they will be voting.
 These voters can be easily persuaded and are cross pressured.
+If some voters are firm, clear, dependable supporters of one candidate or the other, swing voters are the opposite: those whose final allegiance is in some doubt all the way up until election day.
 This is particularly significant when considering where political parties choose to focus their campaigning efforts.
 The voters who can be convinced are the voters that receive the most attention because campaigns will not bother to engage the voters they know will show up to the polls and support them.
+In the state of New York, voters almost always vote Democrat so the Democratic and Republican candidates do not spend much campaign time there as there is little chance the outcome will change.

+Whether swing voters actually exist is a point of contention.
+Prior to an election, some voters may claim to be "swing voters", open to the idea of changing their vote.
+But in reality, they are not as "undecided" as they may claim.
+They have pre-existing biases and history that almost always draws them to one political side or the other.